IBM/perform-crud-operations-using-crunchy-Postgresaql-for-kubernetes-operator-rhm/README.md

 - (iv).
 Edit `pgo-config configmap` and update `DisableFSGroup` to `false`.

 - (v).
-Restart postgress operator pod. postgres-operator-f7d8c5667-4hhrk Reason for above step (iv, v):
+Restart postgress operator pod. postgres-operator-f7d8c5667-4hhrk

+`Note:`Reason for above step (iv, v):
-Crunchy PostgreSQL for Kubernetes is set up to work with the "restricted" SCC by default, but we may need to make modifications.
+``Crunchy PostgreSQL for Kubernetes is set up to work with the "restricted" SCC by default, but we may need to make modifications.
 In this mode, we will want to ensure that "DisableFSGroup" is set to false mentioned "pgo-config" ConfigMap.
-Making changes to the "pgo-config" ConfigMap, we will have to restart the "postgres-operator" Pod.
+Making changes to the "pgo-config" ConfigMap, we will have to restart the "postgres-operator" Pod. ``

 - (vi).
 Download the pgo binary mentioned in the [document URL](https://access.crunchydata.com/documentation/postgres-operator/latest/quickstart/)